yurihnrq/next-blog-front-end/README.md

 - ESLint and Prettier
 - Husky and lint-staged

+The planned Design System and UI can be found at this [Figma project](https://www.figma.com/file/3eX16xzNSjvRmJUTu9nUQW/Website-Design?t=3iO7HjUjUVJ3N9Os-1).

 ## 🤩 Getting Started

 This project uses `yarn` as its package manager.